Hi, friends!

-We hope the year has been treating you well.
-This past fall we were so happy to begin carrying Hobonichi Techo!
-We're one of the few retailers on the West Coast and the only shop in Los Angeles to carry these lovely planners!
 If you're new to Hobonichi-- worry not, I am here to help!
-I have made a guide to Hobonichi Techo, explaining the types of planners, tools, notebooks, etc. that Hobonichi creates.
-But if you're also a regular user of Hobonichi, I hope you find some fun information as well!
+I have made a simple guide to Hobonichi Techo, explaining the types of planners, tools, etc. that Hobonichi creates.
+And if you're a regular user of Hobonichi, I hope you find some fun information as well!

 Many ask What makes the Hobonichi Techo different from other planners?
 There are a few features that make the techo unique!